iamnotmega/fesh/README.md

 # Fesh

-Fesh is an experimental shell written in Rust, designed for performance.
+Fesh is a shell written in Rust, designed for performance.

 ## Installation
 1. Download the [latest available binary](https://github.com/iamnotmega/fesh/releases).